One to one maths interventions built for KS4 success

 For example,

-Then we decide what to multiply katex is not defined by in order to make it an integer.
+Then we decide what to multiply by in order to make it an integer.
 Most often we will multiply by a power of ten.
 We then write the equivalent fraction which has a denominator that is an integer.

 Step-by-step guide: Equivalent fractions

-This tells us that katex is not defined is equivalent to katex is not defined and therefore the answers to each of these calculations will be the same.
+This tells us that is equivalent to and therefore the answers to each of these calculations will be the same.

 Sometimes a combination of equivalent fractions and short division is needed.